Rookout/docs/docs/etl-controller-config.md

 ### Send Data to Rookout

-If you wish that data collected from breakpoints will only be sent by the Controller to targets and not to Rookout's servers and the web IDE, set this configuration to `false`.
+Set this configuration to `false` to send data collected by the Controller only to targets and not to Rookout's servers.

 ### Skip SSL Verification

-If this is set to `true`, the Controller will skip the verification of SSL certificates when connecting to servers.
+Set this to `true` to make the Controller skip the verification of SSL certificates when connecting to servers.

-For security best practices, this option should always be set to `false`.
+For security best practices, you should always set this to `false`.

 ### Limit CPU Cores

-Limit the amount of CPU cores the Controller will use.
+Limit the number of CPU cores the Controller uses.

 ### Limit Memory

-Limit the amount of RAM the Controller will use.
+Limit the amount of RAM the Controller uses.

 ### Listen on Port

-Set the port the Controller will listen on for incoming SDK instances.
+Set the port the Controller should listen on for incoming SDK instances.

 ### Data Redaction